jsjoeio/joeprevite.com/content/2020-09-07-how-i-launched-my-first-product/index.md

 ## Backstory

-The whole idea for this started back when I started hearing about "info-products".
-I like to define it as a piece of content that people buy.
-The most common form I see is the ebook though there a variety of forms.
-I thought to myself as a teacher, this is what I want to learn more about: selling info-products like ebooks and video courses.
-It's probably one of the most common ways content creators [[making-money]] online.
+The whole idea for this started back when I heard about "info-products".
+I think of it as "a piece of content that people buy."
+The most common form I see is the ebook.
+But, there a variety of forms.
+I thought to myself, as a teacher, this is what I want to learn more about: selling info-products like ebooks and video courses.
+It's probably one of the most common ways content creators make money online.

 ### Push from my friend Will Johnson

-I can't recall how it started, but after I saw multiple friends launching ebooks this summer, I told myself, "I want to do that."
+I can't recall where ideas started, but after I saw multiple friends launching ebooks this summer, I told myself, "I want to do that."

 ![Twtitter DM conversation with Will Johnson](./conversation-with-will.png)

 My friend [Will](https://twitter.com/willjohnsonio) and I have been chatting about making info products since April 2020.
 He had his own book idea in mind.
-We both said we would push each other in that direction of coming up with an idea, and starting to write it.
+We both said we would push each other in that direction.

 ### The tweet that inspired it all

 https://twitter.com/dvassallo/status/1287210142459547648

 Then, we saw [this tweet](https://twitter.com/dvassallo/status/1287210142459547648?s=20).
 This was back in July and I immediately bookmarked it.
 I told myself in August, I would give it a shot.
-I chatted with Will and he said was onboard to join me as well for the challenge.
+I chatted with Will and he said was onboard to join me as well.

 ### The #2WeekProduct challenge was born!

 Neither myself nor Will knew anyone else that was interested in doing this with us.
 I set a day for August 21st - September 4th in my calendar for myself and Will.
 As the date approached, I started telling a few friends.
 One of those friends was [Lauro](https://twitter.com/laurosilvacom).
 Lauro loved the idea.
 I told him I would love to do it with a small group of people.

-He suggested I post the challenge to the egghead and [Party Corgi](https://www.partycorgi.com/) Discords.
+He suggested I post the challenge to the egghead and [Party Corgi](https://www.partycorgi.com/) Discord communities.
 It was a fantastic idea.

 I ended up receiving more requests than I could handle.

-I chose Discord Group DMs, which are capped at 10 people.
+To organize the small groupsI chose Discord Group DMs, which are capped at 10 people.
 I told the other folks there would be a future round, which has [two groups](https://twitter.com/jsjoeio/status/1302727803771650048?s=20) running as I write this.

-That's the back story behind my first product.
+That's the backstory behind my first product.
 Now onto actually building the product!

 ## Building the Product

 If you have an idea, actually building it is the easiest part.
 At least, that's how it felt for me.
 Before the challenge started in August, I began thinking of ideas.
 "What could I build?"
 I asked myself.
 One idea I had been playing around with was exercises to teach you programming topics.
 I chatted with my friend [Prince](https://twitter.com/maxcell) who helped me smooth it out.
 Eventually, I landed on Vim.
 I knew enough Vim to teach it and I figured that was something I could build within two weeks.
+I thought it fit the mold perfectly since learning Vim is very hands-on.

 ### Planning it out